-Getting a passport is an essential step for those who want to travel internationally.
+Getting a passport is essential for those who want to travel internationally.
 This article will teach you how to get a passport and apply for one if you don’t already have one.
 We’ll go over the application process steps, what it costs, and how long it takes to receive your passport once submitted.

 Why Is A U.S Passport Necessary?